 During his career, Ray picked up four Emmy Awards, eight Emmy nominations, a Peabody award for KTLA’s continuing coverage of Rodney King, three Best Newscast awards from the Associated Press, three Golden Mike Nominations, and a Prism for an E!
 News special.

 Ray is an avid writer.
-He’s published two books on his TV news experience.
-In 2016 he was invited by Arianna Huffington herself to become a contributor to the Huffington Post.
-His articles on media, politics and current affairs can be found here.
+He’s published three books on his TV news experiences.
+In 2016, he was invited by Arianna Huffington herself to become a contributor to the Huffington Post.

-A Cincinnati native, Ray is an alumnus of Northern Kentucky University along with classmate George Clooney.
-He’s a published author, a blogger and a songwriter and electronic musician with four CD’s and dozens of digital downloads available on iTunes, Amazon, and streaming on Rhapsody, and Spotify.
-He’s made the stunning landscape of California’s Mojave Desert his home for more than 20 years where he raises German Shepherds and collects cheesy made-for-TV movies of the ’70’s.
-He spends much of his free time with family and friends in Cincinnati.
+A Cincinnati native, Ray is an alumnus of Northern Kentucky University.
+He’s a bestselling Amazon author, blogger and a songwriter/electronic musician with four CD’s and dozens of digital downloads available on iTunes, Amazon and Google Play, and streaming on Rhapsody, Spotify and dozens more.
+He’s made the stunning landscape of California’s Mojave Desert his home for more than 20 years but spends a lot of time with family in Cincinnati.
+He raises rescued German Shepherds and collects cheesy, made-for-TV movies of the ’70’s.